Berkeley-Correctness-Group/DLint/README.md

 # DLint

 Dynamically Checking Bad Coding Practices for JavaScript.

+Briefly speaking, [JSHint](http://jshint.com/), [JSLint](http://www.jslint.com/) and [ESLint](http://eslint.org/) uses static analysis (scan the code) to find bad coding practices, DLint uses dynamic analysis (analyse runtime behavior) to do the detection.
+By analyzing runtime information DLint is capable of capturing more violations of coding practices misses by those static analysis tools.

-For more technical details, a [technical report](http://www.eecs.berkeley.edu/Pubs/TechRpts/2015/EECS-2015-5.pdf) is available (to appear in [ISSTA'15](http://issta2015.cs.uoregon.edu/) soon).
+For more details, a [Wiki page](https://github.com/Berkeley-Correctness-Group/DLint/wiki) and a [technical report](http://www.eecs.berkeley.edu/Pubs/TechRpts/2015/EECS-2015-5.pdf) is available (to appear in [ISSTA'15](http://issta2015.cs.uoregon.edu/) soon).

 ### Before any actions